Fuhsuann/jonreeve.com-hakyll/posts/2015-03-12-imperial-voices.md

 ---
 layout: post
 title: Imperial Voices&#58; Gender and Social Class among Shakespeare's Characters, a Stylometric Approach
 category: digital humanities
-tags:
- - python
- - bash
- - pca
- - early moderns
- - shakespeare
- - paper
+tags: python, bash, pca, early moderns, shakespeare, paper
 ---

 >"in the imitation of these twain--who as Ulysses says, opinion crowns with an imperial voice--many are infect." --Nestor, _Troilus and Cressida_, Act 1, Scene 3.